The Best Sheets for Your Bed

 Knowing I wanted to treat us to new, decadent sheets I went directly to the mothership of all things bedding–Pottery Barn.
 I had a gift card to use, and I waited until they had a sale and then ordered the 700 count sheet set in white.
 I had them monogrammed, of course 🙂

 These sheets are lovely, they are an excellent quality cotton and quite soft.
 They do wrinkle (I had to iron them just to get them to the point they are in this picture) but they feel very nice and are comfortable to sleep in.
 If I had guests coming, I’d be proud to put them in these sheets.
 I think they will last for quite a long time, which is also worth considering.
 If you want to treat yourself, these are definitely the sheets to get.

-Finally, of all the pairs I purchased, this last pair is worth buying because with over 45,000 (!) reviews they are well worth the whopping $20 that the set costs.
+Finally, of all the pairs I purchased, this last pair is worth buying because with over 300,000 (!) reviews they are well worth the whopping $35 that the set costs.
 I keep these Mellanni bed sheets as a second pair, though for the last few months they have been on my daughter’s bed because she absolutely loves them.
 They are so very soft, and while made of microfiber (so they are not a natural material), they feel amazing.
 They are just about wrinkle-free, and our set is holding up great.
-At the price it’s worth having an extra set of these around just in case, or to use on a sofa bed for those holiday guests.
+At the price it’s worth buying an extra set for guests.

 A few other items I added to upgrade our bedding this year.